nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 CI=true npm run test

 # Build production ready minimised and optimised
-# htmls, CSS, and JS files.
+# HTML, CSS, and JS files.
 Result is in the "build" folder
 npm run build
 ```